sininen-blue/2526-first-sem/graphics-computing/6plus/day_08.md

 This button will generate an event each time that we click on it.
 But that event isn't handled and simply goes into the event queue, then is ignored

+> note that buttons generate the `click` event by default

 ---

 ## Programming event-driven input